Viking and Ranger Valiant Modulation modifications

 The best overall modulation percentage indicator would be a specialized device that sampled and held negative peaks, and also sampled and held positive peaks.
 This would not indicate bandwidth of course, only percentage of modulation!
 Actual bandwidth would only be indicated by using a peak holding spectrum analyzer or, in a pinch, a very narrow bandwidth tunable receiver with a peak responding and slow decay calibrated signal level meter.

 Plate modulation might well be the most common method of obtaining amplitude modulation.
-Most amateurs consider plate modulation in a very favorable manner, and many of us are capable of building a simple rig we call plate modulated.
-Most older tube gear uses a system called plate modulation.
-What isn't often understood is the thing we call plate modulation is almost always not pure plate modulation, but rather a combination of plate and screen modulation!
+Most amateurs consider plate modulation in a very favorable manner, and many of us are capable of building a simple rig we call "plate modulated".
+Most older tube gear uses a system called "plate modulation".
+What isn't often understood is the system often called plate modulation is often not true plate modulation, but rather a combination of plate and screen modulation!